LordRonin/ci-cd_basics/README.md

 - ```exit```
 - ```docker exec new_container ngrok http --domain=phoenix-proper-steadily.ngrok-free.app 8080```

+### Final notes

 GitHub repo should be configured with correct Payload URL (*https://phoenix-proper-steadily.ngrok-free.app/ghprbhook/*) and **Pull request** webhook event.

+PAT (Personal Access Token) has been configured to access and manage repository.
+It is saved within container's attached volume at **/var/jenkins_home/pat.txt**